programmfabrik/apitest/README.md

         "query_params_from_store": {
             "format": "formatFromDatastore",
             // If the datastore key starts with an ?, wo do not throw an error if the key could not be found, but just
             // do not set the query param.
-If the key "a" is not found it datastore, the queryparameter test will not be set "test": "?a"
+If the key "a" is not found it datastore, the query parameter test will not be set "test": "?a"
         },

         // Additional headers that should be added to the request "header": {
             "header1": "value",
-            "header2": "value"
+            "header2": ["value1", "value2"]
         },

         // Cookies can be added to the request